jonpetersen/shch/site/content/hire/_index.md

 intro:
   heading: Our Hire Bikes
   description: >
-    All our rental bikes are less than a year old and are maintained to the highest standards.
+    All our rental bikes are less than three years old and are maintained to the highest standards.
 We have mountain, road bikes and electric mountain bikes for hire.
   blurbs:
     - image: /img/134111_light.jpg